 The evidence base is built on what the system can deliver, not what people actually need.

-Short-term work can help with acute problems, specific fears, or recent life events.
-A bereavement, a work crisis, a particular anxiety that's getting in the way.
+Short-term work can help with acute problems, specific fears, recent life events.
 If the foundation is solid and something's temporarily shaken it, brief work can be enough.

-Then you need space to explore what's underneath the symptoms you present with.
+Then you need space to explore what's underneath.
 To understand why certain defences developed and what purpose they're still serving.
 To discover who you are when you're not constantly managing yourself.

 Longer-term therapy - psychodynamic, psychoanalytic, or other depth approaches - starts from a different premise.
 It assumes your symptoms make sense.
 That your patterns serve a purpose.
 That understanding matters as much as managing.